 6. The dreaded public meltdown.

-Romeo mother of four Tiffany Bell remembers a trip to the grocery store when her now 10-year-old son, Matthew, was quite the unhappy threenager.
+Romeo mother of four Tiffany Bell remembers a trip to the grocery store when her son, Matthew, age 10 at the time of publication was quite the unhappy threenager.

 “We didn’t get the right color cart, which turned into Matthew screaming at me the whole time up and down the aisles,” Bell remembers.
 “After 15 minutes, I sat down in the middle of an aisle and started to pretend-whine, until he looked at me completely quiet and then we both laughed.”